Service History

 Today

-Partially covered by sand 1.5 miles northeast of the Manitowoc Harbor light, town of Manitowoc, the tug
+Located 1.5 miles northeast of the Manitowoc Breakwater Light, in Manitowoc, Wisconsin, the tug

-Arctic lies in 10-15 feet of water on the bottom of Lake Michigan.
-The vessel lies in two large pieces 800 feet apart.
-The southern section contains the rudder, bilge structure and boiler, while the stempost and much of the upper hull structure remain intact further north.
+Arctic lies in 10 to 15 feet of water in Lake Michigan.
+It is partially covered by sand.
+The vessel lies in two large pieces approximately 800 feet apart.
+The stempost and much of the vessel's upper hull structure remain intact in the northern section of the wreckage; the southern section contains the rudder, bilge structure, and boiler.
+The stempost rises seven feet out of the sand; both the port and starboard sides of the upper hull of the bow are exposed.
+An indicator of the ice-breaking capacity of this ship, multiple wooden and iron-hogging trusses, are extant on the bow portion of the wreckage.
 The bilge portion of the tug lies approximately 100 yards north of the

 Francis Hinton wreck in fourteen feet of water.